These Clean Eating Chocolate Peppermint Candy Bars just might be the quickest and easiest recipe on my website to make.

 Tip #1: I used goji berries to add a little “red” color to them for the holidays (plus it makes them more nutrient-dense!) but you can omit them if you don’t like goji berries or want more of a plain chocolate candy bar.

-Tip #2: I used these candy molds and the recipe fills all four molds.
+Tip #2: I used a 4-cavity candy bar mold and the recipe fills all four molds.
 Each strip breaks into 6 smaller bite sized pieces, so you would have either 4 candy bars or 24 bite sized pieces.

 Tip #3: You can use regular peppermint extract if you prefer, but I would start with a small amount, like maybe an 1/8 or 1/4 teaspoon and see if needs more.
 If you use Peppermint Essential Oil, make sure you use a 100% pure brand and that it’s safe to ingest.
 Most store-bought brands from the grocery store or health food stores are not safe for ingestion.
 If you would like to know the brand of Peppermint Essential Oil I used in this recipe, just visit www.plantbasedessentialoils.com for more information.